InessaPawson/specs/spec-0004/index.md

 Ideally, the collection of admins comprises a broad selection of community members across different projects and underlying organizations.
-This is to ensure community ownership of the wheel-hosting infrastructure and adminstration governed by consensus, as opposed to unilateral decision-making by any individual, project, or organization.
+This is to ensure community ownership of the wheel-hosting infrastructure and administration governed by consensus, as opposed to unilateral decision-making by any individual, project, or organization.
-Adding new administrators requires at least an issue to be opened.
+Adding new administrators requires opening an issue.
-After a project creates an issue on https://github.com/scientific-python/upload-nightly-action requesting access to upload wheels a admin has to respond to that request.
+After a project creates an issue on https://github.com/scientific-python/upload-nightly-action requesting access to upload wheels, an admin has to respond to the request.

-We want to be open to projects uploading wheels but at the same time need to perform some amount of due dilligence before giving people access.
-This is because once a project is given access their work will be broadcasted through the broad exposure of Scientific Python.
-This could be abused to publish malicious packages.
+We wish to stay open to new projects uploading wheels with us.
+At the same time, we need to perform some due diligence before giving access since approved projects gain the broad exposure within the Scientific Python ecosystem.
+This could be abused by malicious actors.

-A project's chosen representatives should each create an account on https://anaconda.org and share their usernames with the admins of the Scientific Python organization on Anaconda.
+A project's selected representatives should each create an account on https://anaconda.org and share their usernames with the admins of the Scientific Python organization on Anaconda.
-To increase resilience, we suggest that each project have at least two registered representatives.
+To increase resilience, we suggest that each project has at least two registered representatives.

 The representative can then generate a personal access token at https://anaconda.org/[user]/settings/access and use it in CI to upload wheels.
 The token should only have the "Allow uploads to Standard Python repositories", "Allow read access to the API site" and "Allow write access to the API site" scope.
 The creation of tokens at the organization level should be avoided for security reasons.

-Then you need to do a first upload of a wheel to create the package listing on anaconda.org.
+The next step is submitting a first upload of a wheel to create the package listing on anaconda.org.
-Once this operation is done, you can revoke your token and add the new user to its project.
+Once this is complete, you can revoke your token and add the new user to its project.
-For a given project, at leat one user should be admin of that project.
+Each project should have at least one user who is also an admin of the project.

 At that point, let the user know that they have been added and that they can create a personal access token (as outlined above.)
 They can now upload new wheels and perform maitenance